-In the early stages, a root infection may only cause tooth sensitivity that does not let up.
+In the early stages, a root infection may only cause a tooth to be more sensitive to hot or cold.
 At this stage, you should schedule an exam with your top dentist in Jensen Beach, FL.
 However, if you find yourself in pain, we always consider that a dental emergency.

 Root infections can disturb your sleep, ruin your plans, and make it difficult to function and concentrate.
-We do not want you to live with pain.
+We never want you to live with pain.